dreamgrove/dreamgrove/content/balance/SotFO-Raid-Guide/Skolex, the Insatiable Ravener.md

 ## Talents:

 - If NF and 2lego is available you can freely run SD and use starfall whenever you have to move for stack or conals.
+- Guardian Affinity should be better than resto because of the bursty dmg patterns.
 {{< talents spec="balance" src="live" recommend="311,113,132,223,113,123,133" >}}